 - Is there an alternative way to think?

-3. Honour your common humanity.
+3. As a form of self-compassion, honour your common humanity.

 So the thing is, the reason you’re so dang hard on yourself?
 Because you’re you.

 Would you speak to your friend the way you speak to yourself?
 Probably NOT.

 In fact, likely never.